ENCODE-DCC/pyencoded-tools/README.md

     ENCODE_controlled_by_backfill.py --infile ENCSR000AAA,ENCSR000AAB,ENCSR000AAC
     ENCODE_controlled_by_backfill.py --query "/search/?type=Experiment"

-Script will take a file with single column list of accessions
+Script will take a file with single column list of experiment accessions
-Can also take a single accession or comma separated list of accessions
+Can also take a single experiment accession or comma separated list of experiment accessions
-A query from which to gather accessions
+A query from which to gather experiment accessions

     ENCODE_controlled_by_backfill.py --method single
     ENCODE_controlled_by_backfill.py --method multi